-Thinking about the myth that we are somewhere in the top 5 worldwide in terms of speed, I did some research out of curiosity to see where we stand as a country in the internet speed ranking.
+Thinking about the myth that we are somewhere in the top 5 worldwide in speed, I did some research out of curiosity to see where we stand as a country in the internet speed ranking.
 And I found out that the myth is just a myth; or we were there at some point.

 | European Average Connection Speeds (IPv4) | European Average Peak Connection Speeds (IPv4) |